Johnathon Marshall, our UK supply chain lead, sets out how organisations can plan for a world where trade agreements will be very different to today.

 In my role leading our UK Supply Chain practice, I work with clients across a range of sectors to plan for a world where trading relationships will be very different.
 As it stands, trade between the UK and the EU is based on agreements that allow free movement of labour, goods, services and capital.
 This means managing supply chains across the UK and the EU has been relatively straightforward.
-Many UK and EU based companies have built up complex intra-EU supply chains, accessing innovations for their business whilst benefiting from there being no tariffs, a low costs in moving goods across borders, and limited border delays.
-These characteristics may apply if the UK is no longer part of the EU, and they will certainly not apply without a far-reaching deal agreed between the two, which is increasingly unlikely.
+Many UK- and EU-based companies have built up high velocity, complex intra-EU supply chains, accessing innovations for their business while benefiting from there being no tariffs, low costs in moving goods across borders, and limited border delays.
+These beneficial characteristics may not apply if the UK is no longer part of the EU, and they will certainly not apply without a far-reaching deal agreed between the two, which is increasingly unlikely.

-Grants and incentives: Check for news on how government will fill the funding gap.
+Grants and incentives: Look out for news about how the government will fill any funding gaps.
 Businesses across the EU currently benefit from incentives, from grants to R&D tax breaks.
 How do you benefit from grants and incentives today?
 Will grants be available at the same level?
 What will the process be for applying for funding, and what form will it come in?